SPI-Birds/pipelines/README.md

 #### Python 3

 To install Python, we recommend using the [Anaconda distribution](https://www.anaconda.com/distribution/). ***Make sure to download the 3.X version of Python***.
-The Anaconda distribution comes with some libraries (including *pandas* pre-loaded).
+The Anaconda distribution comes with some libraries (including *pandas*) pre-loaded.

-Once installed open the 'Anaconda prompt' and type:
+Once installed, open the 'Anaconda prompt' and type:

 `pip install pypxlib`

 This will install the *pypxlib* library on your system.

-***RESTART YOUR COMPUTER BEFORE RUNNING THE PIPELINES***
+Restart your computer before running the pipelines.

 ### Mac